ketaki2232/Netflix-clone/README.md

-# X-Clone (Twitter)
+# Netflix
-Web application that replicates the Home page of x.com or twitter.com
+Replication of the Home page of Netflix.com

 ## Tech Used
 1. HTML
 2. CSS
-3. EXPRESS
-4. TAILWIND

 ## OUTPUT